 Marijuana, on the other hand, contains higher THC content than CBD.
 Ingesting marijuana derivatives may include enough THC levels to induce a high.

 The Farm Bill of 2018 legalized hemp.
 Along with more research, this legalization also brought with it innovations into how cannabis is used.

-Though hemp oil and other infused products are rather commonplace now, CBD flower is new and growing in popularity quickly.
+Though hemp oil and other infused products are commonplace now, cannabidiol flower is new and growing in popularity quickly.

 The different parts of a hemp plant contain varying levels of cannabidiol.
 CBD buds refer to the raw or dried flower buds of the Cannabis sativa L plant that contain less than 0.3 THC.

 CBD rich hemp flowers can occur in clusters known as colas.
-However, the main flower forms at the very top of the female plant, similar to a queen’s crown that is covered in resin.
+However, the main flower forms at the very top of the female plant, similar to a queen’s crown covered in resin.

 These buds also contain a host of other terpenoids and flavonoids, all of which contribute to the myriad benefits of cannabis.